jgm/pandoc-website/lua-filters.md

 ## Setting the date in the metadata

-This filter sets the date in the document's metadata to the current date if a date isn't already set:
+This filter sets the date in the document's metadata to the current date, if a date isn't already set:

 ``` lua
 function Meta(m)